Concepts

 #Embedding

 An embedding is a vector representation of a thread's document, produced by an OpenAI model (default text-embedding-3-small, 1024 dimensions).
-Vectors live in ~/.config/gitcrawl/vectors and are referenced from the thread_vectors table.
+Vectors live under the platform default data directory and are referenced from the thread_vectors table.
+Existing legacy installs may still use ~/.config/gitcrawl/vectors.

 The embedding basis controls what text gets embedded.
 The default title_original uses title plus an excerpt of the original body.
 This is configurable via gitcrawl configure --embedding-basis ... but only title_original is currently implemented.